DylanMeeus/springboot_jwt_blog/_posts/2016-10-05-build-a-polymer-app-from-authentication-to-calling-an-api.markdown

 The [Polymer Element Catalog](https://elements.polymer-project.org/) provides many prepackaged [custom elements that can be easily implemented](https://elements.polymer-project.org/guides/using-elements) in any Polymer project.
 They provide useful utility elements like [Ajax](https://elements.polymer-project.org/elements/iron-ajax), [media queries](https://elements.polymer-project.org/elements/iron-media-query), and [single page application routing](https://elements.polymer-project.org/elements/app-route) as well as the [visual "Paper" elements](https://elements.polymer-project.org/browse?package=paper-elements) of [Google's Material Design](https://material.google.com/).

 Polymer has comprehensive documentation at the [Polymer Project Devguide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview) and can be used with or without the custom elements in the Element Catalog.
-To speed development, we'll build our simple Single Page Application (SPA) with a starter kit and Polymer elements.
+To speed up development, we'll build our simple Single Page Application (SPA) with a starter kit and Polymer elements.

 ## What We'll Build